MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman named Ada Lovelace?
-She worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine, and wrote what is recognized as the first algorithm intended to be processed by a machine.
-This was back in the 1840s, long before modern computers were even conceptualized!
-Interestingly, she was also the daughter of the famous poet Lord Byron.
-Quite a curious blend of arts and science in one family!
+Did you know that the first computer bug was an actual bug?
+In 1947, engineers working on the Mark II computer at Harvard University found a moth stuck in one of the components.
+They then taped the insect in their logs noting, "First actual case of bug being found".
+That's where the term 'debugging' comes from: fixing issues in the programming code!